stripe-samples/issuing-treasury/README.md

-## About HomemadeHAM (Embedded Finance POC in a Box)
+## Example Stripe Treasury integration showing Embedded Finance

-The Embedded Finance POC in a box is an application that allows platforms to quickly experiment with an Embedded Finance experience.
+This demo is an application that allows you to quickly experiment with an Embedded Finance experience.

-With this application, platform users can:
+With this application, you can:

 - Sign up for a Stripe [Custom connect](https://stripe.com/docs/connect/custom-accounts) Account and for a Stripe Treasury Financial Account.